Top 10 Strongest Land Animals

 As for the tigers and lions -- tigers ARE stronger (compare the weight!), but lions mane disallows them to reach the throat easily, and tigers are less determined, have lower durability to complete the fight.

-Kodiak Bear The Kodiak bear, also known as the Kodiak brown bear, sometimes the Alaskan brown bear, inhabits the islands of the Kodiak Archipelago in southwest Alaska.
+The Kodiak bear, also known as the Kodiak brown bear or Alaskan brown bear, inhabits the islands of the Kodiak Archipelago in southwest Alaska.
+These bears are among the largest bear subspecies in the world, with males often exceeding 1,500 pounds.
+Kodiak bears primarily feed on salmon, berries, and... read more

 A kodiak bear could crush a bowling ball with a bite.
 Decapitate a moose with swipe.
 It should be #1.
 Bears often kill tigers is Russia where the 2 coexist.
 Tigers only kill hibernating bears and subadults.
 A kodiak bear can easily kill a elephant as tigers and lions have done so.
 It is also, smarter than all but the elephant in this list.
 They have sacrificed agility for brute strength.
 They also, have speed though.
 They run as fast as any tiger or cat.
 They have blunt, but longer claws.
 Same eyesight, as cats but better smell than dogs.
 They are the ultimate land predator.

-?
-Ostrich The ostrich or common ostrich is either of two species of large flightless birds native to Africa, the only living member of the genus Struthio, which is in the ratite family.
-In 2014, the Somali ostrich was recognized as a distinct species.
+The ostrich, or common ostrich, is one of two species of large flightless birds native to Africa.
+It is the only extant member of the genus Struthio, which belongs to the ratite family.
+In 2014, the Somali ostrich was officially recognized as a separate species from the common ostrich.

 They can kill a full grown male lion in one kick plus they have amazing speed and stamina